Sandy Hook Elementary School shooting: Lanza's house

 Details of the investigation were reported by law enforcement officials at a meeting of the International Association of Police Chiefs and Colonels held during the week of March 11, 2013.
 An article published in the New York Daily News on March 17, 2013, provided purported details of this report by an anonymous law enforcement veteran who had attended the meeting.
-The source stated that the investigation had found that Lanza had created a 7-by-4-foot sized spreadsheet listing around 500 mass murderers and the weapons they used, which was considered to have taken years of work and to have been used by Lanza as a "score sheet".
+The source stated that the investigation had found that Lanza had created a 7-by-4-foot sized spreadsheet listing around 500 mass murderers (which later turned out to be around 400), which was considered to have taken years of work and to have been used by Lanza as a "score sheet."
 On March 18, 2013, Lt.
 Paul Vance of the Connecticut State Police responded that the information from this meeting was "law enforcement sensitive information" and considered the release to be a leak.

 The March 28 documents also provided details on items found at Lanza's home, including three samurai swords, a newspaper article about the Northern Illinois University shooting, and a National Rifle Association certificate.
-The NRA denied that Adam Lanza or Nancy Lanza were members, and reporters noted that the NRA site provides training certificate completion templates for courses offered by NRA Certified Instructors.
+The NRA denied that Lanza or Nancy Lanza were members, and reporters noted that the NRA site provides training certificate completion templates for courses offered by NRA Certified Instructors.
 A gun safe was found in a bedroom and investigators found more than 1,400 rounds of ammunition and other firearms.
 At home, Lanza had access to three more firearms: a .45 Henry rifle, a .30 Enfield rifle, and a .22 Marlin rifle.
 These were legally owned by Lanza's mother.
 According to Time, authorities also found a photograph of Lanza holding a gun to his head at his home following his death.

 According to The New York Times, law enforcement officials commented that Lanza would spend most of his time in his basement doing solitary activities.
-According to the same officials, it also appeared that Lanza "may have taken target practice in the basement".
+According to the same officials, it also appeared that Lanza "may have taken target practice in the basement."
 The Hartford Courant reported that Lanza had edited Wikipedia articles related to mass shootings with the username Kaynbred.